We know the fight for mental wellness — and we're ready to be in yours with you.

 It was 2020 when a generous donation came in with a directive: make mental health a priority in the New Albany community.

-A handful of community members heard the call.
-Sarah Underhill and Diane Herman were two of them.
-They founded Wellbeing Connection because they believed in the power of connecting people to resources that help them thrive, not just survive.
-And because, for Sarah, it is a chance to look deeply at her own lifelong journey with mental illness and addiction.
+Sarah Hale Underhill and a handful of community members heard the call.
+Sarah founded Wellbeing Connection because she believed in the power of connecting people to resources that help them thrive, not just survive.
+And because, for Sarah, it was a chance to look deeply at her own lifelong journey with mental illness and addiction.

 It’s our own personal struggles that keep each of us 100% dedicated to supporting you, even on your toughest days.